Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/python programming.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/ecc5e7a1-4126-4130-a3d3-4d037674f9e3" />

+To get to this step in the lab, I opened my Cloud9 environment from the AWS Console and created a new Python file called Untitled1.py.
+I started editing the file in the code editor, and I could see my project folder (reStart-python-c9) on the left and the terminal at the bottom ready for commands.
+This setup lets me write and test Python code directly in the browser without needing to install anything on my computer.

+---

 ![WhatsApp Image 2025-11-26 at 21 05 06_d8e9a52c](https://github.com/user-attachments/assets/b2b1a629-1641-4b50-8d70-420bfc8820c4)
 ![WhatsApp Image 2025-11-26 at 21 15 27_e07f77d2](https://github.com/user-attachments/assets/bca10dd4-b867-4742-8d17-4bc604e7e378)
 ![WhatsApp Image 2025-11-26 at 21 19 03_1ca62ba9](https://github.com/user-attachments/assets/e288ff5c-1412-4d19-b2cc-9085720dd393)